MicrosoftDocs/dynamics365smb-docs/business-central/ui-experiences.md

 2. In the **Company Information** window, on the **User Experience** FastTab, select Premium  in the **Experience** field.

 ## Business Central versus Dynamics NAV – Differences in UI
-In [!INCLUDE[d365fin](includes/d365fin_md.md)], the Application Areas system and the Experience options enable you to show/hide relevant parts of the product according to the purchased plan (Essential or Premium) and according to business processes (application areas reflect features).
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], the Application Areas system and the Experience options enable you to show/hide relevant parts of the product according to the purchased plan (Essential or Premium) and according to business needs (application areas reflect features).

 The UI for [!INCLUDE[d365fin](includes/d365fin_md.md)] is also generally simplified so that it is now different from the Dynamics NAV UI.
-For example, fields that are not commonly used, such as **Fax No.**, have been removed, and on ribbons on lists and cards , duplicate actions are removed and the most used actions are promoted.
-A few complete features, such as Comments, are being optimized for the web client and are, therefore, not available in [!INCLUDE[d365fin](includes/d365fin_md.md)] yet.
+For example, fields that are not commonly used, such as **Fax No.**, have been removed, and on ribbons on lists and cards, duplicate actions are removed and the most-used actions are promoted.
+A few complete features, such as Comments, are currently being optimized for the web client and are, therefore, not available in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-Accordingly, certain differences currently exist between [!INCLUDE[d365fin](includes/d365fin_md.md)] and Dynamics NAV because selected UI fields and actions are hidden.
-A detailed list of the features not currently surfaced in the UI will be added to this topic soon.
-Such controls have the #Advanced application area tag.
+Accordingly, certain differences currently exist between [!INCLUDE[d365fin](includes/d365fin_md.md)] and Dynamics NAV because selected fields and actions are hidden.
+A detailed list of features not currently surfaced in the UI will be added to this topic soon.
+The controls in question currently have the #Advanced application area tag.

 ## How to Get Dynamics NAV UI in [!INCLUDE[d365fin](includes/d365fin_md.md)]
-If you want your [!INCLUDE[d365fin](includes/d365fin_md.md)] solution to have the same UI experience as your previous on-premise Dynamics NAV solution, then you can surface the #Advanced controls, through an extension.
+If you want your [!INCLUDE[d365fin](includes/d365fin_md.md)] solution to have the same UI experience as your previous on-premise Dynamics NAV solution, you can take steps to surface the #Advanced controls, through an extension.

+> [!NOTE]
+> If you chose to surface all #Advanced controls, then you will also loose the UI simplifications that are made the standardversion of [!INCLUDE[d365fin](includes/d365fin_md.md)].

 The procedure for extending the application areas list and adding it to an experience is found here: [Extending Application Areas](https://docs.microsoft.com/en-us/dynamics-nav/developer/devenv-extending-application-areas).

 > [!TIP]
 > Since the application area that you want to use, #Advanced , is already in the list, you can skip the "Add a new application area in the Application Area Setup Table” step and go straight to step two, "Enable the application Area in the OnInstallAppPerCompany."

-> [!NOTE]
-> If you chose to surface all #Advanced controls, then you will also loose the UI simplifications that are made the standardversion of [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## See also
 [Creating New Companies](about-new-company.md)